cloudfoundry/docs-bosh/content/vm-config.md

 * `/var/vcap/sys/run/`: Directory that is used by the release jobs to keep miscellaneous ephemeral data about  currently running processes, for example, pid and lock files.
 Each release job usually creates a sub-folder with its name for namespacing (e.g. `redis-server` will place data into `/var/vcap/sys/run/redis-server`).

 * `/var/vcap/sys/log/`: Directory that is used by the release jobs to keep logs.
 Each release job usually creates a sub-folder with its name for namespacing (e.g. `redis-server` will place data into `/var/vcap/sys/log/redis-server`).
-Files in this directory are log rotated on a specific schedule configure by the Agent.
+Files in this directory are log rotated on a specific schedule configured by the Agent.

 ---
 ## Agent Configuration {: #agent }